FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 `@param uint256 txPos [1]`: transaction index within the block </br>
 `@param uint256 txPos [2]`: output index within the transaction (either 0 or 1) </br>
 `@param uint256 newTxPos`: same as the above but the pos of the uxto created by the spend transaction </br>
-`@param bytes proof`: proof of transaction's existence in the child chain block </br>
+`@param bytes proof`: merkle proof of transaction's existence in the child chain block; should be 512-bytes long (the concatenation of 16 hashes, each 32 bytes long) </br>
-`@param bytes sigs`: first 130 bytes are signature of transaction and the rest is confirm signature </br>
+`@param bytes sigs`: bytes 0-65 is the signature over the first input; bytes 65-130 is the signature over the second input; bytes 130-195 is the first confirmation signature; bytes 195-260 is the second confirmation signature </br>
 `@param bytes confirmationSig`: the confirm sig confirming that the sender acknowledges the spend of the utxo

 **function** `finalizeExits()` </br>